Church Stained Glass Repair

 *Church and non profit institutions only.

 Church stained glass repair is a very complex process that needs true experts to undertake.
 Egan Church Restorations offer the highest quality church stained glass repair and preservation of historic stained glass.
 All our work is considered “Art Restoration” and the greatest care is taken to save all original glass and artwork, if possible to preserve your church legacy.
+We follow all guidelines as established by the National Preservation Society for proper preservation of original glass and repairs.
+We have a full team of stained glass restoration experts to repair and restore any design to like new condition.

 Why does Stained Glass Fail?